 Study Design and Setting

-In Colorado, women with incomes up to 265% FPL are eligible for Medicaid or CHIP from conception through 60 days postpartum.
-After 60 days, only women with incomes at or below 138% FPL remain eligible for Medicaid under the state’s Medicaid expansion to low-income adults.
-Those with incomes between 139-265% FPL lose Medicaid eligibility and must find alternative health insurance coverage through an employer or the state Marketplace or become uninsured.a regression discontinuity design using the income eligibility threshold of 138% FPL as a form of quasi-random assignment for postpartum Medicaid eligibility.
-By comparing those with incomes in a narrow band above and below 138% FPL, we assessed the causal effect of postpartum Medicaid eligibility on continuity of insurance enrollment in the postpartum year using an intention-to-treat (ITT) approach.
-The key assumption of the regression discontinuity design is that the income limit of 138% FPL, or an annual income of approximately $24,000 for a family of two, is an arbitrary threshold.
-The characteristics of those with incomes close to this cutoff are therefore likely to be very similar, reducing unobserved differences across eligibility categories that could confound the effect on insurance outcomes.
+In Colorado, women with incomes up to 265 percent FPL are eligible for Medicaid or CHIP from conception through 60 days postpartum.
+After 60 days, only women with incomes at or below 138 percent FPL remain eligible for Medicaid under the state’s Medicaid expansion to low-income adults.
+Those with incomes between 139-265 percent FPL lose Medicaid eligibility and must find alternative health insurance coverage through an employer or the state Marketplace or become uninsured.

+We take advantage of this quasi-random assignment of postpartum Medicaid eligibility based on income through a regression discontinuity design using the income eligibility threshold of 138 percent FPL ($24,000 for a family of two) as a sharp cutoff dividing postpartum Medicaid eligibility versus ineligibility.
+We assessed the effect of losing Medicaid eligibility postpartum on continuity of coverage in the postpartum year by comparing births to mothers with incomes below 138 percent FPL, who were eligible for Medicaid after 60 days postpartum, to those with incomes between 139-265 percent FPL, who were ineligible for Medicaid after 60 days postpartum..
+The regression discontinuity design assumes that characteristics of those with incomes close to this arbitrary cutoff are similar, reducing differences across eligibility categories that could bias the effect of eligibility on insurance outcomes.

 Data and Sample

 We used a linked database containing the Colorado all payer claims database (APCD), state-wide birth records, and individual-level income for calendar years 2014-2019.
-The APCD was obtained from the Center for Improving Value in Health Care (CIVHC), birth records were obtained from the Colorado Department of Public Health and Environment (CDPHE), and income and Medicaid eligibility data were provided by the Department of Health Care Policy and Financing (HCPF), which oversees Health First Colorado, the state’s Medicaid program.
+The APCD was obtained from the Center for Improving Value in Health Care , birth records were obtained from the Colorado Department of Public Health and Environment , and income and Medicaid eligibility data were provided by the Department of Health Care Policy and Financing , which oversees Health First Colorado, the state’s Medicaid program.
 Birth records, income data, and claims were linked deterministically using social security numbers, dates of birth, and first and last names.

-We first limited our sample to Medicaid-financed births to women over 19 years of age between 2014-2018 to allow for one year of follow-up for all births (N=159,390).
-We then merged this sample of births with the income file and the birth records; match rates were 98.9% for the income linkage and 96.1% for the birth record linkage.
+We limited our sample to Medicaid-financed births to women over 19 years of age between 2014-2018 to allow for one year of follow-up for all births (N=159,390).
+We then merged this sample of births with the income file and the birth records based on maternal social security numbers, dates of birth, and names; match rates were 98.9 percent for the income linkage and 96.1 percent for the birth record linkage.
 We excluded 9,382 records due to lack of a corresponding birth record, missing income, or because the date of delivery fell outside of the period that the state Medicaid agency indicated the mother was enrolled in Medicaid.
-Finally, we excluded 908 births to women who had incomes between 133-138% FPL (0.6% of the sample) as Medicaid administrators underreported incomes within this range likely as a result of the five percentage point income disregard used in calculating income eligibility for the Medicaid expansion population.
-Additional details on the data linkage and sample exclusions are provided in the Appendix.16 Our final analytic sample included 157,666 births to women with incomes below 265% FPL.
+Finally, we excluded 908 births to women who had incomes between 133-138 percent FPL (0.6 percent of the sample) as Medicaid administrators underreported incomes within this range likely as a result of the five percentage point income disregard used in calculating income eligibility for the Medicaid expansion population.
+Additional details on the data linkage and sample exclusions are provided in Appendices 1-2.16 Our final analytic sample included 157,666 births to women with incomes below 265 percent FPL.

 Measures